 Repayment of debts, the costs of your funeral, outstanding taxes and any other liabilities will usually be met from the part of your estate that is not covered by the legacy provisions.
 What is left (the 'residue') will ordinarily form the bulk of your estate.
-This can be divided up however you wish or simply passed outright to a single beneficiary.
+This can be divided up however you wish or simply passed outright to a single beneficiary, other than in Scotland where there are certain legal entitlements to inheritance, eg for a surviving spouse.
 Dealing with the residue will usually be where the questions of 'how' and 'when' are addressed:

-If some of your beneficiaries are minor children, a trust will be necessary and it is best to seek advice about this.
-For example, few parents are happy to see an

-18-year-old receive a substantial windfall with no strings or restrictions attached.

-- You may want a surviving husband/wife or civil partner to receive the income from your estate, but on their death, you may prefer any capital to pass to your children from a previous marriage.
+- If some of your beneficiaries are minor children, a trust will be necessary and it is best to seek advice about this.
+For example, few parents are happy to see an 18-year-old receive a substantial windfall with no strings or restrictions attached. - You may want a surviving husband/wife or civil partner to receive the income from your estate, but on their death, you may prefer any capital to pass to your children from a previous marriage.
 Again, a trust can achieve this. - In some instances, it may be best to leave the decision on the distribution of the residue to trusted members of the family or friends, acting as trustees.
 You can give them guidance and in your will include a list of potential beneficiaries.
 However, as your trustees have the final decision, they will be able to take account of the circumstances upon your death. - 3.
 Executor/trustee powers: This final section of your will is the part that sets out in legal terms the powers of your executors and, if any trusts are created by your will, the powers given to the trustees.
 Usually the will is drafted to maximise their flexibility of operation.